devpro/terraform-projects/docs/azure.md

 A service principal, aka Azure AD Application, is used to authenticate a user.

-Execute the following commands and store the client ID and client secret.
+Execute the following commands and store the client ID and client secret (ref.
+[Azure Provider: Authenticating using a Service Principal with a Client Secret](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret)).

 ```bash
 az login